lucasvolkmer/d2l-en-branch/chapter_computational-performance/multiple-gpus.md

-# Training on Multiple GPUs
+# Treinamento em Várias GPUs
 :label:`sec_multi_gpu`

 So far we discussed how to train models efficiently on CPUs and GPUs.
 We even showed how deep learning frameworks such as MXNet (and TensorFlow) allow one to parallelize computation and communication automatically between them in :numref:`sec_auto_para`.
 Lastly, we showed in :numref:`sec_use_gpu` how to list all available GPUs on a computer using `nvidia-smi`.
 What we did *not* discuss is how to actually parallelize deep learning training (we omit any discussion of *inference* on multiple GPUs here as it is a rather rarely used and advanced topic that goes beyond the scope of this book).
 Instead, we implied in passing that one would somehow split the data across multiple devices and make it work.
 The present section fills in the details and shows how to train a network in parallel when starting from scratch.
 Details on how to take advantage of functionality in Gluon is relegated to :numref:`sec_multi_gpu_concise`.
 We assume that the reader is familiar with minibatch SGD algorithms such as the ones described in :numref:`sec_minibatch_sgd`.